Skip to content

 Treat Yourself to a Slow Morning

 If you prefer to spend your remaining hours of vacation relaxing and exploring the culture and arts, St. George delivers.
 There are 16 art galleries and museums in the area, and if you’re lucky, you may catch one of the town’s annual art festivals.
-Or, you might opt for a morning ride on rental bikes before grabbing sweets at Veyo pies – a local favorite.
+Or, you might opt for a morning ride on rental bikes.